 Positive vs negative working capital

-Having positive working capital can be a good sign of the short-term financial health for a company because it has enough liquid assets remaining to pay off short-term bills and to internally finance the growth of their business.
+Having positive working capital can be a good sign of the short-term financial health of a company because it has enough liquid assets remaining to pay off short-term bills and to internally finance the growth of its business.
 Without additional working capital, a company may have to borrow additional funds from a bank or turn to investment bankers to raise more money.

-Negative working capital means assets aren’t being used effectively, and a company may face a liquidity crisis.
+Negative working capital means assets aren’t being used effectively and a company may face a liquidity crisis.
 Even if a company has a lot invested in fixed assets, it will face financial challenges if liabilities come due too soon.
-This will lead to more borrowing, late payments to creditors and suppliers and, as a result, a lower corporate credit rating for the company.
+This may lead to more borrowing, late payments to creditors and suppliers and, as a result, a lower corporate credit rating for the company.

 When negative working capital is ok

 Depending on the type of business, companies can have negative working capital and still do well.
 Examples are grocery stores like Walmart or fast-food chains like McDonald’s that can generate cash very quickly due to high inventory turnover rates and by receiving payment from customers in a matter of a few days.
 These companies need little working capital being kept on hand, as they can generate more in short order.

-Products that are bought from suppliers are immediately sold to customers before the company even gets a chance to pay the vendor or supplier.
+Products that are bought from suppliers are immediately sold to customers before the company has to pay the vendor or supplier.
 In contrast, capital-intensive companies that manufacture heavy equipment and machinery usually can’t raise cash quickly, as they sell their products on a long-term payment basis.
-Since they can’t sell fast enough, cash won’t be available immediately during tough financial times, so having enough working capital is desirable.
+If they can’t sell fast enough, cash won’t be available immediately during tough financial times, so having adequate working capital is essential.

 Learn more about a company’s Working Capital Cycle, and the timing of when cash comes in and out of the business.